SUPGAMI/Web-Programming/Assignment - 2/README.md

 - 📅 Assignment Date / Submission Date – 19/08/2025.
 - 📝 Learning Outcomes – Learned how to make tables and add a embedded video to the HTML file.
-- 📋 Assignment Requirements – Create a simple profile page with your name, a heading, an image, and a short paragraph about yourself.
+- 📋 Assignment Requirements – Design a college timetable web page using HTML tables and semantic tags.
 - 🎯 Future Improvements – I plan to use particle.js to make it more attractive and use node.js for some parts too.
 - 📜 License – No license